Winooski River: Tributaries

 The Winooski is fed by several tributary rivers - the Little River, the North Branch, and the Kingsbury Branch are right-bank tributaries, entering from the north, while the Huntington River, Mad River, Dog River, and Stevens Branch are left-bank tributaries which enter from the south.
 The Lower Tributaries, smaller tributary streams nearer the mouth of the Winooski, include Allen Brook, Alder Brook, Gleason Brook, Mill Brook, and Muddy Brook.

 History

 The name "Winooski" comes from the Abenaki word winoskik meaning "at wild onion land", a reference to the leeks or wild onions that were once common along the river banks.
 The byname "Onion River" came into general usage in the late 18th and early 19th centuries, after Ira and Ethan Allen established the Onion River Land Company.

-In the late winter of 1992, ice blockage in the Winooski caused a major flood in Montpelier, causing extensive damage to much of the downtown, the worst flood in Montpelier's history since the larger Great Flood of 1927.
+In the late winter of 1992, ice blockages in the Winooski caused a major flood in Montpelier, resulting in extensive damage to much of the downtown, the worst flood in Montpelier since the larger Great Flood of 1927.

 In July 2023, heavy rains caused flooding throughout the Winooski River Valley, damaging homes and businesses.
 Water levels reached levels higher than those recorded during 2011's Hurricane Irene, but not as high as the Great Flood of 1927.